The Simplicial Cylinder DG Ring: Introduction

-The proof of Theorem \ref{thm:150}, namely the verification of the Kan condition in the simplicial set (\ref{eqn:170}) when $A$ is semi-free, relies on a novel construction, which may be of independent interest.
+The proof of Theorem \ref{thm:150}, namely the verification of the Kan condition in the simplicial set $\opn{SHom}(\til{A}, B)$ when $\til{A}$ is semi-free, relies on Theorem \ref{thm:245} below, which may be of independent interest.
 For every simplicial set $X$ we construct a DG ring $\opn{N}(X, B)$.
-When $X = \Simp^q$ this is precisely the cylinder DG ring $\opn{Cyl}_{q}(B)$.
-Given a horn $\bsym{\La}^{q}_{i}$ in the standard simplex $\Simp^q$, the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ turns out to represent horns.
-This is our key technical result:
+When $X = \Simp^q$, the $q$-dimensional combinatorial simplex, this is precisely the cylinder DG ring $\opn{Cyl}_{q}(B)$.
+Given a horn $\bsym{\La}^{q}_{i}$ in $\Simp^q$, the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ turns out to represent horns, as the next theorem shows.
+The category of simplicial sets is denoted by $\cat{SSet}$.

 \begin{thm} Let $A$ and $B$ be DG rings, and let $\bsym{\La}^{q}_{i}$ be a horn in $\Simp^q$.
 Then there is a canonical bijection

 \end{thm}